tanishajn12/Society-Times-Project/README.md

 6.  **Privacy and Authenticity:** Only the society admin and event author can edit the data added by them, ensuring data integrity and confidentiality.

-### Student :-
+### Student Side :-
 1. **Sign Up Using College Email ID:** Secure and streamlined registration process for students.

 2. **Browse Events & Register:** Explore and sign up for events effortlessly.

-3.**Explore Different Societies**: Discover various societies and their activities within the institution.
+3. **Explore Different Societies**: Discover various societies and their activities within the institution.

 4. **Like Events & Add to Wishlist:** Keep track of favorite events and plan attendance.